tylermhansen/listenerleague/index.md

 <p>
 He programs AI at a Game Studio, <br>
-and is chiller than that Gibson, Antsnownio, <br>
+but is chiller than that Gibson, Antsnownio, <br>
 for a draft order, he has no preferences.
 </p>